Également disponible en : Français

 You can see the name next to the work you are evaluating, and you can also see the name of the students in the discussion forums.
 Just to be sure you don’t miss it.

-Once you have the student’s name, it’s open door to racism, sexism, and all the bad words with ending by “ism”.
+Once you have the student’s name, it’s open door to racism, sexism, and all the bad words ending with “ism”.
 From a course that teaches you implicit bias (test your implicit bias), it’s a total shame.

 Peer-review and self-reflection discussions